How to Handle an Elder Neglect Case

 What to Do If You Suspect Elder Abuse

-If you think that your loved one is being abused, the first thing that you’ll need to do is to report it to the proper authorities.
+If you think that your family member is a victim of abuse, you need to report it to the proper authorities.
 You can go to the facility administrator to file a report, or you can call the police directly if you feel that the administrator has failed to respond appropriately in cases of repeated incidents.
 You will be able to detail the neglect in a written statement.
 Be sure to get a copy of this document for your own records.
 This will help your lawyer should you decide to pursue further action on the behalf of your loved one.

 Next, you will want to collect as much evidence as possible that 1) the neglect has occurred and 2) your loved one was harmed as a result of that carelessness.
 The types of evidence that you should gather include: